cameronbrill/portfolio/content/about.md

 * **Reveal Modern**, Software Engineering Intern in Spring 2018 and Full-Stack Developer in Spring 2019
 * **Parkland Hospital**, Technology Intern in Summer 2017

-This summer, I will be the following applying my knowledge as a Software Engineering Intern at **Microsoft**.
+This summer, I will be the following applying my knowledge remotely as a Software Engineering Intern at **Microsoft**.